machinecoin-project/machinecoin-core/doc/build-osx.md

-Mac OS X Build Instructions and Notes
+﻿Mac OS X Build Instructions and Notes
 ====================================
 The commands in this guide should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities/Terminal.app`.